armaber/articles/PCIeHP/notes.md

 PCIe Hot Plug on Windows
 ===

-*Though the OS supports PCIe hot plug, on-premise indicators are sparsely specified.
+*While the OS supports PCIe hot plug, on-premise indicators are sparsely specified.
 A method to ascertain system support is put forward.*

 * In Device Manager, hot plug support is part of Root Complex properties,